 There are two main types of radiation: nonionizing and ionizing.

 - Nonionizing radiation comes in the form of light, radio waves, microwaves and radar.
 These forms usually don't cause tissue damage.

 - Ionizing radiation causes immediate effects on human tissue.
 X-rays, gamma rays, and particle bombardment (neutron beam, electron beam, protons, mesons, and others) give off ionizing radiation.
 This type of radiation is used for medical testing and treatment.
 It is also used in industrial and manufacturing purposes, weapons and weapons development, and more.

 Radiation sickness results when humans (or other animals) are exposed to very large doses of ionizing radiation.

 Radiation sickness is generally associated with acute exposure and has a characteristic set of symptoms that appear in an orderly fashion.
 Chronic exposure is usually associated with delayed medical problems such as cancer and premature aging, which may happen over a long period of time.

-The risk of cancer depends on the dose and begins to build up, even with very low doses.
+The risk for cancer depends on the dose and begins to build up, even with very low doses.
 There is no "minimum threshold."